shauryasaxena-coder/Auto-Dictator-App/README.md

 - Then, run the .py file.
 - It will pick up and say the words from the words.txt file.

+## License
+- This project is licensed under the MIT License – see the LICENSE file for details.

 ## Requirements
 - Python 3.8 or later
 - Install dependencies: